thomthomthomas/Change-Management-AI-Assistant/README.md

 "Compare Lewin and ADKAR for HR restructuring."

+"Based on the latest market conditions, which change management framework should I use for a new AI-driven project"

 "How to apply Kotter's 8 steps in a finance department merger?"

 ##📝 License